BalloonBox-Inc/scrt-network-oracle-client/README.md

 Then, you can run locally in development mode with live reload.
 Ensure you run this command after `cd` into the local folder where you cloned the repo.

 ```
 yarn dev
 ```

 Open http://localhost:3000 with your favorite browser to see your project.

+note: you will want to get some testnet tokens in your wallet, which you can get [here](https://faucet.secrettestnet.io/).
+Make sure you select the pulsar-2 network from the keplr dropdown.

 ### Deploy to production